marybethcassity/ExploreEmbeddings/README.md

 ## WSL (GPU enabled)

-To use [RAPIDS](https://rapids.ai/) GPU enabled implementation of UMAP and DBSCAN, you need either a Linux or Mac OS.
+To use [RAPIDS](https://rapids.ai/) GPU enabled implementation of UMAP and HDBSCAN, you need either a Linux or Mac OS.
 See [this](https://docs.google.com/document/d/1eBdohojmcCR4wT-GW3WUpijzp0HnEUXjHQlrd3pobnM/edit?usp=sharing) document for help with WSL install and for setting up the environment in WSL.

 ## Usage
 > [!NOTE]